erikssource/jdbidemo/article/springbootandjdbi.md

 This annotation uses the methods of the object passed in to map to the parameters in the SQL statement.
 This means we don't have to use a bean to pass in values from an object.
-In this case, we are using a java record to pass in our values.
+In this case, we are using a Java record to pass in our values.

 ```java
 package com.elemlime.jdbidemo.model.dto;